 The 21st century museum takes a look at the past, but also at the present and even the future, when we think of the section on the era of globalisation, marketing and communication and new markets.

-Rose Centifolia, jasmine, tuberose, lavender, geranium, broom, orange tree...., perfumes are first born in plants, by here or elsewhere.
+Rose Centifolia, jasmine, tuberose, lavender, geranium, broom, orange tree...., perfumes are first born in plants, from here or elsewhere.
 In the unique surroundings of the gardens of the International Perfumery Museum, we discover and smell these species, which for centuries have provided valuable raw materials for perfumery.